acbilson/chaos-content/posts/insights/how-to-enforce-obedience.md

 For me there are two burning questions: how do we teach children to be obedient, and what kind of parent is Tim addressing?

-# Requiring Obedience
+# Teaching Obedience

-I want to zero in on a quote at the end of Tim's article, "If we love our children too much to require them to do what is right, then we have not really loved them enough," and an underlying thought that the LORD himself demonstrates his love through enforced obedience.
-I particularly want to challenge the latter conclusion by asking, "How does God require obedience?"
+First, let's review how Tim thinks parents teach children to obey.
+I think a quote from Bryan Chapell at the end of his article presents a summary, "If we love our children too much to require them to do what is right, then we have not really loved them enough."
+There's also an underlying thought here; that the LORD himself demonstrates his love through enforced obedience.
+I particularly want to challenge the latter conclusion by asking, "How does God require obedience?," but let's keep looking at Tim's writing.

 I dug through Tim's archives for a few minutes and unearthed two additional articles that I found helpful: {{< outref src="https://www.challies.com/articles/momentary-obedience-forever-honor/" name="Momentary Obedience, Forever Honor" >}} and {{< outref src="https://www.challies.com/articles/use-the-rod-lose-the-child/" name="Use the Rod, Lose the Child?" >}}

 I found several synonyms to the word "require" in these articles, such as "enforce," "force," and "demand."
 Tim uses strong language, but that doesn't mean he advocates abusive forms of power.
 In fact, he believes his readers already know that he doesn't mean "anger-filled beatings but restrained, physical discipline that is done out of love and never tips into abuse" (Use the Rod, Lose the Child?).
-His use of procative physical language seems to be focused on shaking parents out of a stupor.
+His use of procative physical language seems to be focused on shaking parents out of a stupor, but there he appears to draw a correlation between the use of physical discipline and a child learning how to obey.
 Which leads into the next question...

 # Intended Audience